microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 This example discusses the structure of the QIR Runtime system and how to attach a simulator to it using two sample simulators implemented "from scratch":

-- a state-less [trace simulator](TraceSimulator/README.md): prints each quantum instructions it receives, useful for debugging or simple hardware backend hookup
+- a state-less [trace simulator](TraceSimulator): prints each quantum instructions it receives, useful for debugging or simple hardware backend hookup
-- a full state [quantum simulator](StateSimulator/README.md): simulates ideal quantum computer, inefficient but simple implementation that maps directly to mathematical description
+- a full state [quantum simulator](StateSimulator): simulates ideal quantum computer, inefficient but simple implementation that maps directly to mathematical description

-The file `SimulatorTemplate.cpp` in this directory is also good starting for a custom simulator implementation, as it provides a template that just needs to be filled in with the bodies of the required methods.
+The file `SimulatorTemplate.cpp` in this directory is also good starting point for a custom simulator implementation, as it provides a template that just needs to be filled in with the bodies of required methods.

 ## Understanding the QIR Runtime system